kubernetes-sigs/kustomize/examples/patchMultipleObjects.md

 [Strategic Merge Patch] and [JSON patches].
 Now one patch can be applied to multiple resources.

-The format of doing this is by specifying a patch and a target selector.
+This can be done by specifying a patch and a target selector as follows:
-It is as the following:
 ```
 patches:
 - path: <PatchFile>